 - This unit is about fixing tile to walls and floors and applying correct methods of fixing

 You’ll already have learned all the practical skills required in tiling on our courses, and may have transferable skills from other jobs that will help you complete the assessment.

 How much does an NVQ cost?

 Our fast track tiling courses are designed specifically so you can go straight out and work as a self-employed tiler once you have completed our course in the domestic market with our course tiling certificates.

-If you require an NVQ after completing this or any of our courses to go onto a building site and work, you can be assessed for a tiling NVQ L2 qualification OSAT route straight after this course, there are local fees payable to your assessor for this in your area, this qualification will allow you to trade and work on all building sites.
+If you require an NVQ after completing this or any of our courses to go onto a building site and work, you can be assessed for a tiling NVQ L2 qualification OSAT route, there are local fees payable to your assessor for this in your area, this qualification will allow you to trade and work on all building sites.
 Please ask Tracey for details.

 Will I have to go to classes to get an NVQ?